nophead/Mendel90/README.md

 To view a sub-assembly, open the individual scad files.
 Set the exploded flag in config.scad to make exploded views.

-To get blender renders of all the parts put blender in your search path and run render.py machine_name.
+To get blender renders of all the parts put blender in your search path and run `render.py machine_name`.

 Credits
 =======